ScrapingBee/writing-guidelines/README.md

-# ScrapingBee writing guidelines
+# ScrapingBee Writing Guidelines

 This is the writing guidelines for ScrapingBee blog: [https://www.scrapingbee.com/blog/](https://www.scrapingbee.com/blog/)

-On ScrapingBee blog, you will find many articles on web scraping, crawling, proxies and more.
+On ScrapingBee blog, you will find many articles about web scraping, crawling, proxies and more.

 Most of our writers have a software developement background, but we expect them to follow these writing standards.